Jacksonville DUI Lawyer

 - The driver has a medical condition that the breathalyzer misreads.
 Diabetes, acid reflux, and heart problems are all common.
 They also can lead to deceptively high BAC levels.

-Monroe Law reviews all this and more with our clients so that we can pursue all avenues of defense.
+Monroe Law, P.A. reviews all this and more with our clients so that we can pursue all avenues of defense.
 Remember, it is only necessary to raise a reasonable doubt in the minds of a judge or jury to get someone acquitted of a DUI charge in Jacksonville.

 4. The Blood Test